 Wildman (Wildones), Jessica

-*Professionally known as Jessica L. Wildman*
+*Professionally known and publishing as Jessica L. Wildman*

 UNIVERSITY OF CENTRAL FLORIDA

 - Ph.D.
 Industrial/Organizational Psychology, 2011